Nafees10/navm/spec/instructions.md

 Pops reference to array `r1`, pops another `r2`.
 Then does `*r1 = *r1 ~ *r2`
 * _`AppendArray`_
 Pops reference to array `r1`, then pops an array _(not reference)_.
 Then does `*r1 = *r1 ~ r2`
+* _`copyArray`_
+Pops an array, makes a copy of it, pushes the copy to stack.
+Any changes made to copy won't reflect on original.
+**Will only work on 1 dimensional arrays.**
+* _`copyArrayRef`_
+Pops a ref-to-array, makes a copy of array, pushes to stack.
+Any changes made to copy won't reflect on original.
+**Will only work on 1 dimensional arrays.**

 ---